NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 To open our MultiQC report you would need to mount your /data/ drive to your local computer (<a href="https://hpc.nih.gov/docs/hpcdrive.html">refresher on how to do this from Biowulf</a>) and then open practical3_expected_results/Practical_3_multiqc_report.html, but to save time we have uploaded the multiqc report here. <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/Practical_3_multiqc_report.html.gz" target="_blank">Click here to download it</a>.
 Opening this file should open a window containing the MultiQC report in your internet browser:

-{% include image-modal.html link="practical_assets/5_mutiqc_genstat.jpeg" %}
+{% include image-modal.html link="practical_assets/5_mutiqc_genstat.png" %}

 Above is the general statistics section of our MultiQC report.
 This section provides an overall summary of the most important statistics for our samples.
 These statistics are aggregated from the other QC reports generated by our script.

 There is lots of information already contained within this general statistics section.
 Already we can see that the frozen tumor sample has similar coverage to the FFPE tumor, but has larger insert sizes, slightly longer read length, and much less sequence duplication.
 Our germline sample from frozen tissue has similar read length and duplication rate to the frozen tumor.

-For Advanced Users: Just above these statistics, users can configure exactly which statistics to include in the summary table using the ‘Configure Columns’ button, can generate custom plots using the ‘Plots’ function, and can change the appearance of the entire report using the toolbox on the right of the screen.
-It is certainly worth exploring these functions on your own, but for the sake of time we won’t discuss them here.
+***For Advanced Users:*** *Just above these statistics, users can configure exactly which statistics to include in the summary table using the ‘Configure Columns’ button, can generate custom plots using the ‘Plots’ function, and can change the appearance of the entire report using the toolbox on the right of the screen.
+It is certainly worth exploring these functions on your own, but for the sake of time we won’t discuss them here.*

 ---